triggermesh/docs/docs/targets/jira.md

 * **User**: the Jira user account that created the token.
 * **URL**: base URL for the Jira instance.

-Click the `Save` button, the console will self-navigate to the Bridge editor.
+After clicking the `Save` button, the console will self-navigate to the Bridge editor.
 Proceed by adding the remaining components to the Bridge.

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with was successfully created.
+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with a Jira event Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)

 ## Event Types

-The Jira target accepts these event types:
+The Jira event Target accepts these event types:

-- `io.triggermesh.jira.issue.create`
+### io.triggermesh.jira.issue.create

-The Jira target will create an issue when receiving this event type.
-The CloudEvent data must contain a Jira issue JSON formated as defined at [this schema](../schemas/jira.issue.json)
+The Jira event Target will create an issue when receiving this event type.
+The CloudEvent data must contain a Jira issue JSON formatted as defined in [this schema](../schemas/jira.issue.json).

-Reply contains a a partially filled Jira issue with updated data.
+Reply contains a partially filled Jira issue with updated data.

-- `io.triggermesh.jira.issue.get`
+### io.triggermesh.jira.issue.get

-The Jira target will retrieve an issue when receiving this event type.
-The CloudEvent data must contain a Jira Issue get request  JSON formated as defined at [this schema](../schemas/jira.issue.get.json)
+The Jira event Target will retrieve an issue when receiving this event type.
+The CloudEvent data must contain a Jira issue `GET` request JSON formatted as defined in [this schema](../schemas/jira.issue.get.json).

 Reply data contains a Jira issue.

-- `io.triggermesh.jira.custom`
+### io.triggermesh.jira.custom

-The Jira target will request the Jira API when this event type is received.
-The CloudEvent data expects a generic API request definition as defined at [this schema](../schemas/jira.custom.json).
+The Jira event Target will send a request to the Jira API when this event type is received.
+The CloudEvent data expects a generic API request as defined in [this schema](../schemas/jira.custom.json).

-Please, refer to the [Jira API][jira-api] on how to fill in values for these requests.
-Reply contains the raw response for the request.
+For more information on the Jira API, please refer to the [Jira API documentation][jira-api].

 ## Examples

-Do a custom request to retrieve Jira projects:
+Create a custom request to retrieve Jira projects:

-* event type: `io.triggermesh.jira.custom`
+* **Event Type**: `io.triggermesh.jira.custom`
-* data:
+* **Data**:
 ```json
 {
   "method": "GET",